 The M.A. in Design at Cornell centers on a concern for the individual.
-Both the faculty and the students believe strongly in the power of design to nurture the human spirit and support the health and well-being of individuals and organizations.
-Design is art in the service of humankind, and as such, is a profession of innovation as well as accountability.
-Designers have a social responsibility to the people for whom they create, and with each design decision must strive to ensure the ethical, sustainable, and informed role of design in society.
+Both the faculty and the students believe strongly in the power of design to nurture the human spirit and support health and well-being.
+Design is art in the service of humankind: a profession of innovation as well as accountability.
+Designers have a social responsibility to the people for whom they create and, with each design decision, must strive to ensure the ethical, sustainable, and informed role of design in society.

-The program brings together faculty and students with expertise in the fields of interior, industrial, and graphic design, architecture, art, design history, planning, building technology, environmental psychology, human factors and ergonomics, economics, and facility planning and management to work on problems related to the interior environment.
+The program brings together faculty and students with expertise in the fields of interior design, industrial design, interaction design, graphic design, architecture, art, design history, planning, building technology, environmental psychology, human factors and ergonomics, geography, engineering, and facility planning and management to work on problems related to the interior environment.

 The M.A. in Design rests on the following basic premises:

-Development of the knowledge base guiding the design and planning of physical settings requires systematic, empirical research.
+Development of the knowledge base guiding the design of physical settings requires systematic, empirical research.

 Individual and organizational behaviors are affected by the form of the environment.

 The users of environments are diverse and have different needs.
 Individual characteristics such as gender, stage in life cycle, family structure, role or task affect our environmental needs.
 In addition, organizational characteristics such as organizational culture, goals, and structure help shape building form and use.